leonidk03-lgtm/tour-manager-mini-app/replit.md

 - Return equipment with tracking of receivers returned vs issued (loss detection)
 - Admins: add/edit/delete kits
 - Managers: can issue and return equipment (not add/edit/delete kits)

+**ChatScreen** - General chat for managers and admins:
+- Telegram-style message bubbles with date headers
+- Sender name display for other users' messages
+- Real-time message sync via Supabase Realtime
+- Admin-only clear history button to manage chat load
+- Accessible from Settings screen for all users

 ### Platform-Specific Considerations